 Law Firm Pay-Per-Click Advertising

-If your law firm has decided to make AdWords a part of its marketing strategy, it’s not enough to just write up and place an ad.
-To get the most out of AdWords, you need to understand how the ad auction and placement system works.
+If your law firm has decided to make Google Ads a part of its marketing strategy, it’s not enough to just write up and place an ad.
+To get the most out of the platform, you need to understand how the ad auction and placement system works.
 No matter how good your ad is, it isn’t worth much if nobody sees it.

 The Difference Between Ad Position and Ad Rank